rchui/2018.05.15.SB.recap/README.md

 # 2018.05.15.SB.recap

 ## Instructions
+If you know what you're doing.
+Clone the repo and run it using:

+    python recap.py

+If you don't know what you're doing, follow along with the instructions.

 ### Checking for Git
 Your computer should already have git installed.
 If you have a Mac press: